mariacaseiro/Dining-Philosopher-Problem/README.md

-# Dining Philosopher Problem
+# Dining Philosopher Problem using semaphores.
+2 versions: processes and threads
 Author: María Caseiro Arias

-### Solution in C with POSIX semaphores, 2 versions: one with process and other with threads.
+### Solution in C with POSIX semaphores, 2 versions: one with processes and other with threads.
 ### Solución en C con semáforos, 2 versiones: una con procesos y otra con hilos.

 -------------------------------------------------------------